jitsi/handbook/docs/dev-guide/configuration.md

 Properties:
 * `hideAddRoomButton` - Hides the add breakout room button.
 This replaces `hideAddRoomButton`.
 * `hideAutoAssignButton` - Hides the auto assign participants button.
-* `hideFooterMenu` - Hides the participants pane footer menu.
 * `hideJoinRoomButton` - Hides the join breakout room button.
-* `hideModeratorSettingsTab` - Hides the moderator settings tab.
+* `hideModeratorSettingsTab` - Hides the button to open the moderator settings tab.
 * `hideMoreActionsButton` - Hides the more actions button.
 * `hideMuteAllButton` - Hides the mute all button.